 In-Person at your Municipal Clerk's Office

-In-person absentee voting runs for two weeks before an election, ending at 5 p.m. or the close of business (whichever is later) on the Friday before the election.
+In-person absentee voting hours and date vary by municipality.
+Municipalities may choose to start in-person absentee voting as soon as ballots become available, in-person absentee voting then ends at 5 p.m. or the close of business (whichever is later) on the Sunday before the election.
 Please check with your municipal clerk for regular office hours.

 If you apply for an absentee ballot in your municipal clerk's office, you must vote immediately, seal your ballot in the proper envelope, and return it to a member of the clerk's staff.
 No ballots may be taken from the clerk's office.

 Click here for uniform instructions for absentee voters.

 The completed ballot must be mailed to your municipal clerk's office and received no later than 8 p.m. on Election Day.

 Who is my Municipal Clerk?